Mateuszd6/VS-code-paragraph-word-jump/README.md

 Functions for moving up/down a paragraph come with both options default and hungry (the latter have a "Hungry" suffix).
-Each function (expect kill) have it's select counterpar (usually, when you have wordRight binded to <ctrl+left>
+Each function (expect kill) have it's select counterpar (usually, when you have wordLeft binded to <ctrl+left>
 you will have wordRightSelect binded to <ctrl+shift+left>).
 Of course word movement functions come only in "hungry" mode, because their non-hungry counterparts are already provided by VS Code.
 You have to map the provided